mihaerzen/mandrill-template-example/README.md

 # mandrill-template-example

-An example for using the mandrill template
+An example for using the mandrill template with nodejs.

 ## Requirements

+- NodeJs
 - Mandrill account

 ## How to